MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### The illusive definition on mentoring

-As I discovered early on, the word mentorship is a loaded word.
+As I discovered early on, the word mentor/mentoring is a loaded word.
 It means vastly different things to different people.
 If you read the [definition on Wikipedia](https://en.wikipedia.org/wiki/Mentorship) it says: *"Mentoring is a process that always involves communication and is relationship-based, but its precise definition is elusive."*.

 > Mentoring(s)... precise definition is elusive